 Some options have delivered higher returns during this period and others have earned less – it all depends on how much risk you are willing to take.
 The general rule of thumb is that the longer time we have to invest, the more risk we can afford to take.

-Superannuation is also mandatory, which means most working Australians have 9.5% of their salary contributed to their super every year.
+Superannuation is also mandatory, which means most working Australians have 9.5% of their salary contributed to their super every year (increasing to 10% from 1 July 2021).
 But even then, there are things you can do to increase your returns and boost your long-term balance.
 So, it’s worth getting your super ducks in a row.